Teaching Programs in South America

 By far the most common employment option for foreign teachers, English language schools are abundant in South America.
 These schools are a great option for both experienced and novice teachers, as they offer a range of courses for every type of student.
 Language school students, which include young learners, working professionals, and those in the tourism industry, commonly attend evening and weekend classes to gain extra practice in their training.
 This class schedule allows for flexibility, you will have time to explore local surroundings and neighboring cities during your free time!
 Language schools are incredibly popular in Brazil.

 If you are looking to live in South America long-term, you might want to start a career at an international school.
-Most schools are looking for teachers that have a master's degree in their field of study, making this a great option for qualified educators seeking 2+ year contracts.
-For example, there are international schools located in the cities of Buenos Aires in Argentina or Lima in Peru.
+Most schools are looking for teachers that have a master’s degree in their field of study, making this a great option for qualified educators seeking 2+ year contracts.
+For example, there is and international school located in Buenos Aires in Argentina.

 For new and inexperienced teachers, a combination TEFL + teaching program is a great option.
 Teachers first take an in-class TEFL course, with at least 120 hours of training (the minimum for TEFL courses).
 Then, the local program office will assist in job placement, providing interview tips and so on.
 This assistance will ensure that you can find a good fit at a local school or language academy.
 ITA, Bridge TEFL, and LanguageCorps all offer programs across South America.